 This is the first Georgian elections to be conducted primarily with electronic voting.
 Voters will cast their ballots at polling station using electronic machines which verify and count the results.
 This new procedure will be used by approximately 90% (3,113747) of voters.
 Remote and overseas constituencies are using traditional voting procedures.

 Over 100 local and 60 international observers are registered to monitor one of the most closely-watched elections in independent Georgia.
-The main local observers – International for Fair Elections and Democracy, Georgian Young Lawyers Association and Vote, which is a coalition of dozens local civil society groups – will give regular updates on the election and any potential violations during and after the election.
+The main local observers – International Society for Fair Elections and Democracy, Georgian Young Lawyers Association and My Vote, which is a coalition of dozens local civil society groups – will give regular updates on the election and any potential violations during and after the election.
 The OSCE/ODIHR will provide their assessment the next day.

 Various new civic and civil society initiatives have also emerged to protect votes, educate voters, and provide shelter/transportation inside and outside the country for those living far from their polling stations.